BuonOmo/ulysse.md/_posts/2022-02-01-Cleanup-Your-Ruby-Versions.md

 layout: post
 title: Cleanup Your Ruby Versions
 author: Ulysse
+meta:
+  description: A simple way to make some space on your computer
 ---

 One day my computer decided to tell that I had no space available anymore.
 As